alo9507/JustKeepClicking/content/blog/auth/index.md

 <blockquote>The more opinionated the SDK, the less work developers have to do within the SDK's use case, but the more work developers have to do to escape the SDKs opinions</blockquote>

+An SDK ought to be simple enough that common operations are easy, yet customizable enough that complicated things are also easy.

 We do not want multiple `AuthManager`s created.
 This would ruin our synchronization efforts.

 The `AuthManager` checks off all three of my usual criteria for justifying a singleton.
 It is: